wdsrx/picking_packing/README.md

 <img src="https://github.com/wdsrx/picking_packing/blob/main/screenshots/afternoon.png">

-## Conclusion
+## Summary
-I still need to work on the last chart to compare the employee performance before and after the dashboard was published.
+I haven't finish the analysis.
+The comparison between before and after the dashboard was displayed in the middle of the warehouse still pending.